-- (1) The service points, pipeline segments and zones must be specified in a register maintained by AEMO under the Capacity Transfer and Auction Procedures (the transportation service point register). - (2) The Capacity Transfer and Auction Procedures must provide for: - (a) a facility operator for a Part 24 facility to provide to AEMO in accordance with the Capacity Transfer and Auction Procedures; and information relating to the curtailment of transportation capacity released for transfer from one service point in a zone when nominated for use at another service point in the zone.
+- (1) The service points, pipeline segments and zones must be specified in a register maintained by AEMO under the Capacity Transfer and Auction Procedures (the transportation service point register). - (2) The Capacity Transfer and Auction Procedures must provide for: - (a) a facility operator for a Part 24 facility to provide to AEMO in accordance with the Capacity Transfer and Auction Procedures; and - (b) AEMO to publish on the Natural Gas Services Bulletin Board, information relating to the curtailment of transportation capacity released for transfer from one service point in a zone when nominated for use at another service point in the zone.